wovo/hwcpp/docs/hwcpp-primer.md

 so :: is used to select a thing within another thing.
 The line above selects the default timing service offered by our target as the timing we will use.
+A timing service is what you need to wait for a specific amount of time.

 ~~~C++
 using led    = target::led;
 ~~~

 This blinky application is written for a target board that has an on board default LED.
-This is the case for the currently supported targets boards (Arduino Uno, Arduino Due, Blue Pill, STM32 minisystem).
+This is the case for the most boards, including all currently supported targets boards (Arduino Uno, Arduino Due, Blue Pill, STM32 minisystem).

 ~~~C++